Vergos1/project_hogwarts-app/README.md

 - **HTML5 Canvas**: For rendering interactive animations and parallax effects.
 - **SCSS**: For styling and ensuring a responsive design.
-- **JavaScript**: To create interactive elements and manage parallax layers.
+- **JavaScript, gsap library**: To create interactive elements and manage parallax layers.

 ## Acknowledgments